reactive-python/reactpy/.github/pull_request_template.md

-*By submitting this pull request you agree that all contributions to this project are made under the MIT license.*
+<sub>By submitting this pull request you agree that all contributions to this project are made under the MIT license.</sub>

 ## Issues